Cadry's Kitchen

 Vegan with a Vengeance

-In addition to being a renowned cookbook author, Isa also owns two restaurants – Modern Love in Omaha and another location in Brooklyn, New York.
-I’ve been to the Nebraska location on countless occasions.
-It’s one of my favorite restaurants anywhere.
+In addition to being a renowned cookbook author, Isa also owns a restaurant – Modern Love in Brooklyn, New York.

 Back in 2015, Vegan with a Vengeance got a refresh with a new cover, lots of beautiful color photos, as well as simplified instructions & ingredients.